 Visitors make their way there to see the historic building and hear the ghostly stories.
 The legend has it that criminals were tried, judged, and hanged at the inn giving rise to the tales of the otherworldly inhabitants.

 Ye Olde Fighting Cocks

-Located in St Albans, Ye Olde Fighting Cocks boasts a history stretching back to the 8th century, making it nearly 1200 years old.
+Located in St Albans, Ye Olde Fighting Cocks boasts a history stretching back to the 8th century, making it nearly 1200 years old and undoubtedly one of the oldest pubs in England.
 It was rebuilt in the 11th century, and now claims to be ‘Britain’s Oldest Pub,’ and it has a long history.